dansmyers/AI/4-Minimax/Notes/1-Adversarial_Search.md

 - First, we should assume that the opponent is rational and will always choose strategically optimal moves.
 We shouldn't expect to win because the opponent blundered and make a bad move.

 - Second, playing out the game tree for each possible move choice can reveal if a move is good or bad.
-In the example above, the game trees show that the top-right leads to a guaranteed win, so we should choose that move.
+In the example above, the game trees show that X should take the top-right space to guarantee a win.

 Therefore, intuitively, at each step a player should always choose the move that provides the *best outcome*, assuming optimal play from that point forward.
 You should always assume that your opponent will play rationally and avoid mistakes.